hari1119/Notes/DSA-Cheatsheet.md

          print(squared_list)  # Output: [100, 400, 900, 1600, 2500]

          ```

+      - Advanced array, we can use the Numpy arrays in python.

  #### Dynamic Data Structure
  - In the dynamic data structure the size is not fixed, It can be randomly updated during the runtime.
  - **EX**. queue, stack, Linked list, etc